vaskocuturilo/AuthorizationSample/README.md

 # The simple example project how to work with XCUITest framework

 ## Test scenario:
-- Create simpler application with Authorization(LOgin and Register).
+- Create simpler application with Authorization(Login and Register).
--
--
+- Create automation scripts for Authorization application.
+- Generate report for automation scripts.

 ## Requirements:
 - Use any *object-oriented language* (Objective-C or Swift).
-- Use any Http client for API requests.
 - Use automation patterns like *PageObject*, *data-driven* tests, etc.
-- Use any testing frameworks (XCTesr).
+- Use any testing frameworks (XCTest).
 - provide code and clear instructions how to run it.

 **Note**: please put your code in public repository.